veroslav/sudoku-generator-solver-game/README.md

 The following features are planned for version 1.1:

-- Always offer to save changes when a puzzle has been modified
+- [IMPLEMENTED] Always offer to save changes when a puzzle has been modified
 - Any combination of difficulty and symmetry settings when generating and exporting
 - Show progress when generating and exporting puzzles
 - Display legend below puzzles when exporting to PDF